 Most healthcare providers can recognize this type of lump simply by feeling it.
 But

-the diagnosis is confirmed by mammography or ultrasound and fine-needle aspiration.
+the diagnosis is confirmed by a test.
+This may be mammography or ultrasound and fine-needle

-Sometimes, in very young women, the fibroadenoma is not removed.
-But sometimes these
+aspiration.
+In very young adults, a fibroadenoma may not be removed.
+But sometimes

-tumors enlarge with pregnancy and breastfeeding.
-So healthcare providers may recommend
+these tumors enlarge with pregnancy and breastfeeding.
+So healthcare providers may

 Most fibroadenomas don’t lead to cancer.
 But there is a type of fibroadenoma that

 has been linked to a slightly increased risk of cancer.
-This is particularly true
+This is more a risk for people

 What is fat necrosis?

-Fat necrosis is a condition in which painless, round, firm lumps caused by damaged
+Fat necrosis is when painless, round, firm lumps caused by damaged fatty tissues form

 What is sclerosing adenosis?

-Sclerosing adenosis is a breast condition that involves excessive tissue growth in
+Sclerosing adenosis is a breast condition that causes excess tissue growth in the

 are microscopic.
-But they may show up on mammograms as calcifications and can produce
+But they may show up on mammograms as calcifications and can make

 lumps.
 Usually a biopsy is needed to be sure this is not cancer.
-In addition, because
+Because the condition

-the condition can be mistaken for cancer, the lumps are usually removed through surgical
+can be mistaken for cancer, the lumps are usually removed with surgery.
+Some studies

-biopsy.
-Some studies have found that women with sclerosing adenosis have a slightly
+have found that women with sclerosing adenosis have a slightly higher risk of breast